 Risk management

-We have set up a structured risk management system based on complete mapping – in strategic/business, financial, operating and legal&compliance terms – that allows us to identify, measure, monitor and mitigate risks.
+We have set up a structured risk management system based on comprehensive mapping – in financial and operating terms – that allows us to identify, measure, monitor and mitigate risks.

-Since it was established, our company has adopted a well-structured approach to managing risks that can have an impact on the creation of value.
-Through a dedicated function, we apply a standardised and integrated model to all companies in our group to identify, assess, manage and control risks.
+Italgas is characterized by a limited risk profile, firstly thanks to the regulated nature of our business.
+Since it was established, our company has adopted a well-structured approach to manage risks that can have an impact on the creation of value.
+In addition to the establishment of a dedicated function, we apply a standardized and integrated model to all the companies in our Group to identify, assess, manage and monitor risks.

-Our Enterprise Risk Management (ERM) Department oversees the Group’s integrated business risk management process.
-The ERM activities focus on the definition, maintenance and evolution of a homogeneous, transversal model for assessing the risks, assign risk priority, ensuring consolidation of the mitigation actions and developing a reporting system.
+The Enterprise Risk Management (ERM) Department oversees the integrated enterprise risk management process for all Group companies.
+The main objectives of ERM are to define a homogeneous and transversal risk assessment model, identify priority risks, ensure consolidation of the mitigation actions and developing a reporting system.

 The Enterprise Risk Management Department draws up specific reports on the identification, assessment and management of the risks and shares them with the different company levels.
 The risks are updated once a quarter, half-year or year, depending on their relevance.